z-tb/dev-docker/README.md

 - `build`: Build the Docker image.
 - `run`: Run the Docker container.
 - `runm`: Run the Docker container with volume mounting.
+- `runmh`: Run the Docker container with volume mounting of ./app on /app, and $HOME on /mnt/$HOME.
 - `stop`: Stop the running Docker container.
 - `clean`: Remove the Docker container and image.
 - `connect`: Connect to the running Docker container.
 - `build_upgrade`: Instruct pip to install/upgrade packages in requirements.txt.
+- `rebuild`: Build the docker image using `--no-cache`

 ```bash
 # Example usage: